roitraining/gemini-enterprise-in-action-plays/5-vibe-coding-for-instant-deployable-apps/1-ux-design-from-a-napkin-sketch-image-to-code/instructions.md

 # UX Design from a Napkin Sketch (Image to Code)

 ## Scenario
 Cymbal Logistics is modernizing its back-office operations.
-The team urgently needs a Fleet & Shipment Dashboard to help managers quickly assess daily shipment performance.
+The team  needs a Fleet & Shipment Dashboard to help managers quickly assess daily shipment performance.

 This application will empower logistics managers to scan the day’s shipment activity, catch delays or exceptions, and review operational summaries at a glance.

-What begins here as a simple dashboard shell—built straight from a hand-drawn sketch—will soon evolve into a fully functioning, data-driven tool supporting real-time decisions.
+### Dashboard design
+The UI dashboard should include easy-to-read status cards which include the following metrics:
+- Active Shipments
+- Deliveries today
+- Fleet status
+- Pending Alerts

+Users also want charts which display volume and Fleet Utilization.
+There should be a grid with active shipments and the ability to add new shipments.

 ## Overview
 In this lab, you'll use a rough, hand-drawn sketch to generate the first iteration of the Cymbal Fleet & Shipment Dashboard using Gemini Canvas.